Ayaan-tech/Meeting_Summary_Generator/README.md

 # Meeting Summarizer

 A smart tool to automate the transcription, summarization, and documentation of meeting conversations.
-Meeting Summarizer leverages Whisper Automatic Speech Recognition (ASR) for real-time transcription and Mistral (an LLM) to generate concise summaries, including key details such as agendas and resolutions.
+Meeting Summarizer leverages **OpenAI's Whisper** Automatic Speech Recognition (ASR) model for real-time transcription and **Mistral** (an LLM) to **generate** concise summaries, including key details such as agendas and resolutions.
 Additionally, users can download a professionally formatted Word document with all the relevant meeting information.

 ##  Features
 - Real-time Transcription: Uses Whisper for accurate, real-time transcription of meeting conversations.